edogola4/Quiz/quiz-app/README.md

 - Select your answer before time runs out
 - Earn bonus time for correct answers
 - Track your score and progress in real-time

+**3.Post-Game:**
+View final score and high score
+Review all questions with correct/incorrect indicators Option to play again with new settings